 Established in 1883, the University of North Dakota is the oldest research university in North Dakota.
 It is the state’s flagship university and is classified by the Carnegie Foundation as having high research activity.
 Founded with a strong liberal arts foundation, UND has grown into a prominent scientific research university and was recently ranked among the top 100 public and top 25 most innovative universities in the country by U.S. News and World Report, and is widely regarded as among the top universities in the American Northern Plains region.
 UND offers degrees in more than 225 fields of study with nearly 14,000 students.
 It is the home of the state’s only School of Law.
 The School of Medicine has major initiatives in rural and public health, and Aerospace is home to one of the first and largest unmanned aerial vehicle programs in the world.

 The successful applicant will receive a competitive salary for teaching a 3/2 load during the academic year.
 Courses may be a mix of face-to-face and online offerings.
-Students will be at both the undergraduate and graduate level in Sculpture and Printmaking, related areas of expertise and/or art foundations.
-Successful candidates will have or show potential for having a national or international record of excellence in creative practice, innovative research, substantive scholarship and effective teaching.
+Students will be at both the undergraduate and graduate level in graphic design, related areas of expertise and/or art foundations.
 The department seeks a distinctive and collegial individual who will contribute to the UND LEADS Strategic Plan through a commitment to strong teaching, community service, and meaningful scholarly activity.
 UND and the College of Arts & Sciences value diverse perspectives and seek applicants who are committed to helping students from underrepresented backgrounds succeed.

 The University of North Dakota is supportive of dual-career assistance both within the University and the local community.
 Please contact UND’s Recruiting Manager, Hannah Whalen (Hannah.Whalen@UND.edu), to explore dual-career opportunities.